CalderaWP/Caldera-Forms/readme.txt

 * Fixed a bug that conflicted with WooCommerce v2.4.6
 * put back the "disable" condition
 * fixes "is greater" and "is smaller" condition bug that reverted to is
-* autopopulate select fields use ID correctly for post_type and ter_id for taxonomy
+* autopopulate select fields use ID correctly for post_type and term_id for taxonomy